dotansimha/graphql-code-generator/.changeset/empty-grapes-care.md

 '@graphql-codegen/client-preset': patch
 ---

-Revert ID Scalar input to string
+Revert default ID scalar input type to string

+We changed the ID Scalar input type from `string` to `string | number` in the latest major version of `typescript` plugin.
+This causes issues for server plugins (e.g. typescript-resolvers) that depends on `typescript` plugin.
+This is because the scalar type needs to be manually inverted on setup which is confusing.